A list of senior figures within the Academy setup

 The main aim of Dave’s role is to produce the best foundation phase players possible for the academy.

-Head of Education and Welfare /Academy Goalkeeping Coach
+Head of Education and Welfare /Head of Academy Goalkeeping

 Paul’s two roles at the club means that he is involved with a number of areas in the Academy setup.
 He delivers much of the education for the under 18s scholars, while also overseeing the education programme, linking in with the League Football education and Burton and South Derbyshire College.